 • The child’s own wishes (if of sufficient age and capacity)

 It’s important to note that if parents wish to obtain a formal custody order, they should go through the appropriate legal channels.
+A court ruling is essential to establish legal custody arrangements and provide clarity for both parents.
 This may involve mediation, custody evaluations, or a court trial.
-California’s legal system can help reach a solution serving the best interests of the child when the proper procedures are followed.
+California’s legal system can help reach a solution serving the child’s best interests when the proper procedures are followed.
+Court orders also provide enforcement mechanisms, preventing either parent from withholding the child or making unilateral decisions.